-7.1 The reports received by the Corporation will normally include a clear recommendation.
+- 7.1 The reports received by the Corporation will normally include a clear recommendation.
 Past experience has shown that the Corporation prefers a basis to work from.
-It is true to say that the Corporation will often adopt the recommendation of the Governance Director and/or CEO.
-There will be occasions, however, when

-- an alternative approach to the recommendation outlined in a particular report before the Corporation is put forward by a member. - 7.2 At any time during a discussion a member may raise a point of order if he or she believes that the provisions of the Instrument and Articles of Government and/or the Standing Orders and/or another recognised authority are being ignored.
+It is true to say that the Corporation will often adopt the recommendation of the Chief of Staff and Governance and/or CEO.
+There will be occasions, however, when an alternative approach to the recommendation outlined in a particular report before the Corporation is put forward by a member. - 7.2 At any time during a discussion a member may raise a point of order if he or she believes that the provisions of the Instrument and Articles of Government and/or the Standing Orders and/or another recognised authority are being ignored.
 The member raising the point of order will be required to explain the way in which the correct procedure is not being followed.
 A point of order will be dealt with immediately by the Chair.
-The ruling of the Chair after the advice of the Governance Director has been obtained will be final and shall not be challenged at the meeting. - 7.3 It is the responsibility of the Chair, working in collaboration with the Governance Director, to seek the right balance between ensuring that all members have the opportunity to contribution to discussions while avoiding repetition and making sure that the subject before the Corporation is not lost sight of.
-If a member believes that it would be helpful for the efficient conduct of business, he or she may propose one or other of the following motions: - that the question now be put or - that the Corporation proceed to the next item of business - 7.4 All discussions at meetings of the Corporation will be conducted through the Chair. - 7.5 Members are required to respect the right of others to express their personal views although nothing should be said or done which could bring the Corporation into disrepute. - 8.
-Appointment of Chair and Vice Chair of the Corporation - 8.1 The Instrument of Government provides for the Corporation to appoint a Chair and Vice Chair from among their number.
-HRUC have elected to have two Vice Chair roles to support the Chair.
-The initial second Vice-Chair will be an ex-Richmond College governor. - 8.2 The following members of the Corporation are not eligible to be appointed Chair or Vice Chair: - o CEO - Staff members - Student members - 8.3 Whilst the members named in paragraph 8.2 above are not eligible to be appointed Chair or Vice Chair they may participate in the appointment process. - 8.4 The period of office of the Chair and Vice Chairs will be determined by the Corporation.
-Custom and practice provides that the appointments be made for a period of two years which may be renewed for further two year periods. - 8.5 The Search Committee will normally make a recommendation to the Corporation as to the most appropriate member/members to be appointed as Chair and Vice Chair.
+The ruling of the Chair after the advice of the Chief of Staff and Governance has been obtained will be final and shall not be challenged at the meeting. - 7.3 It is the responsibility of the Chair, working in collaboration with the Chief of Staff and Governance, to seek the right balance between ensuring that all members have the opportunity to contribute to discussions while avoiding repetition and making sure that the subject before the Corporation is not lost sight of.
+If a member believes that it would be helpful for the efficient conduct of business, he or she may propose one or other of the following motions: - that the question now be put or - ii. that the Corporation proceed to the next item of business - 7.4 All discussions at meetings of the Corporation will be conducted through the Chair. - 7.5 Members are required to respect the right of others to express their personal views although nothing should be said or done which could bring the Corporation into disrepute.

+8. Appointment of Chair and Vice Chair of the Corporation

+8.1 The Instrument of Government provides for the Corporation to appoint a Chair and Vice Chair from among their number.
+HRUC have elected to have two Vice Chair roles to support the Chair during the 2022/23 and the 2023/24 operational years.
+The second Vice-Chair will be an ex-Richmond College governor.